samm-git/btest-opensource/README.md

 ad32d6f94d28161625f2f390bb895637
 3c968565bc0314f281a6da1571cf7255
 ```
 The challenge protocol is not know yet.
+To guess challing alghoritm ive done a small btest server which always sends fixed hash (00000000000000000000000000000000).
+This way i been able to find that btest tool is sendn